Rebalancing

 Distributions of the rebalanced synthetic and original datasets

-As demonstrated in the distributions, the target variable has been rebalanced such that the classes now appear in a 50/50 split.
-Due to the synthetic dataset having a greater proportion of the minority class than the original, some distributions have been changed.
-For example, the peak of the age distribution has been shifted to the left implying that younger individuals may be more likely to default.
+As demonstrated in the distributions, the target variable has been rebalanced such that the classes now appear in equal proportions (50% each).
+The rebalancing of the target variable has also had an effect on the distributions of the other variables in the dataset.
+This is because correlations between variables are learnt by the HighDimSynthesizer and are used to generate the rebalanced synthetic data.
+For example, the peak of the age distribution has been shifted to the left, implying that younger individuals may be more likely to default.

 The training of a RidgeClassifier model can now be conducted using the rebalanced synthetic dataset as the training data.
 For fairness of comparison, the same test dataset will be used to evaluate the performance of this model as was used when evaluating the performance of the model trained with original data.
 It is important to note that synthetic data should never be used as test data and should only be used when training the model of interest.